Rohan749/Rohan749/README.md

 ### - 🔭 I've contributed to GWOC'21 in Front-end development.
 ### - 🔭 I got selected in Script Winter of Contributing(SWOC'21).
-### - 🔭 I won HacktoberFest'21 by making valid contributions in this amazing open-source community!
+### - 🔭 I won HacktoberFest'21 by making valid contributions to this amazing open-source community!
 ### - 🔭 I've successfully solved 250+ GeeksForGeeks problems!
 <br>
 <br>